SchizoDuckie/DuckieTV/EVENTS.md

     Notify the series list that it should hide itself.
 Fired on navigation change so that it doesn't stay in view

+ -  **setDate**

+    Notify that the calendar's date has changed.
+Fired by the calendar internals and observed by the CalendarEvents provider that fetches and serves the calendar events for the date range currently in view

  -  **storage:update**

     Notify the SettingsSync service that something has changed in the favorite series list.